PicsArt/cppbind/docs/04_advanced_features/01_snippets.rst

 The same mechanism is used for other instructions (**gen_interface**, **gen_method**, etc.).

 We have several subsections under **class** parent section: **include**, **body**, and these subsections are used to group generated code fragments.
-We also have **scopes** subsections which we use to gather snippet values from the lower levels and use them in current section: for example, we use function body inside class.
+We also have **scopes** subsections to gather snippet values from the lower levels and use them in the current section.
+For example, we use the function body inside the class.
 This mechanism is implemented through the stack-like structure of scopes: the scopes are like C++ entities (files consist of classes, classes contain methods, etc.).
 The following structure allows CppBind to support nested types: for example, we have **enum** section at the top level of code snippets but the same snippets are used regardless our enum is nested or not.

-Actual snippets are described under **content** or **unique_content** sections. **unique_content** section is used to generate unique lines or code fragments.
+Actual snippets are described under **content** or **unique_content** sections. **unique_content** section is used to generate unique lines or code fragment.
-This is mainly used for includes to avoid repetitions.
+This is mainly used for ``#include`` directives to avoid repetitions.
 This section can be controlled with special **marker** variable: CppBind splits the content of rendered **unique_content** section by **marker**, picks unique tokens and joins them to get the final result.

 Type converter snippets